 65. Show them the money at the U.S. Bureau of Engraving and Printing.
 Free 40-minute tours run every 15 minutes 9-10:45am and 12:30-2pm from September to February, 9am-2pm March 1-23, and 9am-7pm from March 26 – August 24.
 The experience includes an introductory film and gallery tour of the production process.
 2022 Update: Tours are not being offered right now.

 66. Get a bird’s eye view of DC along with an interesting tour at the Washington Monument.
 One of the city’s most famous structures has reopened, allowing visitors to go up to the observation deck 500 feet up and check out the museum 10 feet below.
 Get free first-come, first-served tickets day-of pr pay a small fee to reserve them in advance.

 67. Check out the largest library in the world!
-The Library of Congress welcomes children to the Young Readers Center to browse books and participate in story time on Friday mornings.
-And be sure to tour the rest of the LOC.
-The iconic DC attraction is as interesting as it is beautiful.
+The Library of Congress, a local and national treasure, is as interesting as it is beautiful.

 68. Inflate your good time at Sport Bounce of Loudon, where kids will love a roomful of air-filled contraptions that practically scream fun.